Fresno State Library

 Online Services

-Several online forms, including the “Feedback” and “Ask the librarian” forms require requesters to include their names and E-mail addresses.
+Several online forms, including the Feedback and Ask a Librarian forms require requesters to enter their names and email addresses.
 This information is needed so the Library can respond to the requester and remains confidential.
-When requesters use the Library’s online forms from remote locations or send E-mail to the Library, their messages may traverse several networks before they reach the Library’s server.
-The Library cannot vouch for the privacy practices of the administrators of these networks.
+When requesters use the Library’s online forms from remote locations or send email to the Library, their messages may traverse several networks before they reach the Library’s server.
+The Library cannot vouch for the privacy practices implemented on those networks.

 Research Services